KelvCodes/FitBliss-Landing-Page/README.md

 You’ve got the fitness dream, we’ve got the tools.
 Join FitBliss Gym today and turn your fitness aspirations into very realistic achievements! 🚀

-## 😍 Let's get connceted so we talk about
+## 😍 Let's get connceted so we talk about improvements